Labor Unions

 However, on the other hand there is also a problem with the indon worker mentality.
 Many of them are lazy.

-2. Arema Says:
+2. Arema says:

 JK has a very good point there… workers in Indonesia often think they’re the BOSS.
 Big companies simply can’t allow strike(s) and shutdown(s) disrupting their schedule, because a day, or even an hour(!) lost can cost millions of dollars!